dbgrvll/learning-journal/README.md

 ## Introduction

 I'm David Gravelle.
-Well into my career as a technical writer and editor, I'm learning to code.
+Well into my career as a technical writer, I'm learning to code.
 As you read this learning journal, please remember to be kind.

 ## What is this learning journal?